15720022Sasa/face-recognation-attendance-system/README.md

+# Face Recognition Attendance System

+A C++ project for automating attendance systems using facial recognition techniques, built on top of OpenCV libraries.

+## 💡 Features
+- Real-time face detection and recognition
+- Automated attendance marking
+- Use of OpenCV for computer vision tasks

+## 📌 Tech Stack
+- C++
+- OpenCV

 # Software Code
 # web camera
 when we run the software code in this project with convert the url to your local device..